Make clear-outs routine (and sell ANYTHING)

 List up to 1,000 items a month free

 But sellers get to list up to 1,000 items for free each month (apart from listings in the Motors or Classified Ads categories).

-So if you’ve got a load of items to sell, you might want to spread them out over a few months in order to save on the fees.
+If you’ve got over a thousand items to sell, you might want to spread them out over a month or two to save on fees.

 Another way to avoid the insertion fee is to watch out for free listing day promotions, which will allow you to list as many items as you want for no charge within a certain period.

 Beat final value fees

 Other than insertion fees, sellers also have to pay eBay a ‘final value fee.’
 This is 10% of the final transaction value, including postage.

 Sometimes eBay runs promotions where you can save on final value fees when you list over a certain period, so keep an eye out.

-However, if your buyer chooses to pay via PayPal you will have to pay PayPal fees on the transaction.
-This is currently 3.4% of the total sale price plus 20p per transaction.
+If your buyer chooses to pay via PayPal, you will have to pay PayPal fees on the transaction.
+This is usually 2.9% of the total sale price plus 30p per transaction.